American-Samoa - The 'other' Samoa

 Big and happy people

-The friendly-gene
+The friendly-island-gene

 Smiling and waving hands from the bus after they saw me making photos.